egberts/egberts.github.io-src/content/articles/dns-rr-sshfp.md

 1. SHA-1
 2. SHA-256

-We should not worry too much about the strength of the hash algorithm here because the DNSSEC secures this field with multi-chaining of at least RSA2048/SHA256.
+Do not worry too much about the strength of the hash algorithm here because the DNSSEC secures this field with multi-chaining of at least RSA2048/SHA256.